cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj2/index.md

 # Project 2 - MeshEdit

+#### Overview

+In this project, we work on topics on geometric modeling.
+We first explore the implementation of Bezier Curves and their extension to Surfaces by implementing De Casteljau's recursive algorithm.
+We also dive into triangle mesh manipulation with the half-edge data structure.
+Here, we get a feel of the effectiveness of the data structure by implementing area-weighted vertex normals, edge flips, and edge splits.
+Finally, we also use the data structure for doing loop subdivision for upsampling meshes.

 ## Section I: Bezier Curves and Surfaces

 ### Part 1: Bezier Curves with 1D de Casteljau Subdivision (10 pts)